-Colin is 3 and was diagnosed with a brain tumor on March 17, 2016.
+Colin is 5 and was diagnosed with a brain tumor on March 17, 2016.
 We only noticed the tumor thanks to a truly diligent pediatrician.
-Towards the end of February, Colin began vomiting often and having problems keeping his balance.
+Towards the end of February 2016, Colin began vomiting often and having problems keeping his balance.
 The general consensus was that he only had a stomach bug.
-But then Christina noticed that his pupils were dilating differently.
+But then his mother, Christina, noticed that his pupils were dilating differently.
 Our doctor managed to pull some strings to get him to an MRI.
-That means we've caught the tumor early, but there's still a tough fight ahead of us.
-He had his biopsy on March 23 and we learned on March 30 that his tumor - which lies directly in the brain stem - is a rare, "embryonic" tumor.
-He began his first round of chemotherapy on April 2 and received a total of nine rounds in three-week increments during 2016, along with proton radiation therapy.
-The tumor is responding well and he has now switched to a regimen of oral chemo designed to make sure any stray bits of the tumor missed with last year's therapy don't get a chance to regroup.
+That means we've caught the tumor early, but there's still a long haul ahead of us.
+He had his biopsy on March 23 , 2016, and we learned on March 30 that his tumor - which lies directly in the brain stem - is a rare, "embryonic" tumor.
+He began his first round of chemotherapy on April 2 of that year and received a total of nine rounds in three-week increments during 2016, along with proton radiation therapy.
+The tumor responded well and he switched to a regimen of oral chemo for the first half of 2017 designed to make sure any stray bits of the tumor missed with the initial therapy didn't get a chance to regroup.